 - The default Workflow Action to perform on an item of the Content Type in operations where a Workflow Action is not specified.

 - Whether or not items of the Content Type are accessible via a URL Map.

 The dotCMS starter site comes with a number of Content Types created for you, and you can create your own Content Types to represent the data you wish to display on your site (such as Products, Promotions, Blog entries, etc.).

 Base Content Types

-There are several Base Content Types (such as Files, Pages and Wigets).
-Some Base Types contain (and require) certain system fields unique to that type of content; for some Base Types, it may be necessary for the system fields to be filled out for a successful contribution of content of any Content Type derived from that Base Type.
-For example,
+Most Base Types contain (and require) certain system fields unique to that type of content.
+For some Base Types, it may be necessary for the system fields to be filled out to save content of any Content Type derived from that Base Type.

-Every Content Type must be created from one of these Base Types, and inherits the system fields from the Base Type it is created from.
+Every Content Type inherits the system fields from the Base Type it is created from.

 Placing Content of a Given Content Type on a Page